poljpocket/processwire-docker/README.md

 Run `build.sh` to build the images.

-This will install an empty database into `data/mariadb` and install the empty site profile in `site`.
+This will install the empty site profile in `site`.

 ## First-time installation